 - Return of overpayment through the adjustment request process.

 - Return of overpayment with a cash refund.

+- Return of overpayment with a voided claim.

 - ForwardHealth-initiated adjustments.

 Note: Nursing home and hospital providers may not return an overpayment with a cash refund.
 These providers routinely receive retroactive rate adjustments, requiring ForwardHealth to reprocess previously paid claims to reflect a new rate.
 This is not possible after a cash refund is done.